getodk/collect/docs/CONTRIBUTING.md

 * [Triage issues](#triage-issues-)

 ## Submitting a pull request
-To contribute code to ODK Collect, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core project.
+To contribute code to PulseFE, you will need to open a [pull request](https://help.github.com/articles/about-pull-requests/) which will be reviewed by the community and then merged into the core project.
 Generally, a pull request is submitted when a unit of work is considered complete but it can sometimes be helpful to share ideas through a work in progress (WIP) pull request ([learn more](#work-in-progress-pull-requests)).

 1. Read our ["state of the union"](STATE.md) to get a quick understanding of the codebase and its history.
 The "Where we're going" section may suggest efforts you can get involved in if you are having a hard time finding ways to contribute.